-Have youth complete the Employability Activities Set using an instructor-led or self-guided approach.
+Youth complete the Employability Activities Set using an instructor-led or self-guided approach.

-This set includes a pre-assessment, career interest surveys, activities that link to resources within Illinois workNet, post assessment, and certificate of completion.
+This set includes a pre-assessment, career interest surveys, activities that link to resources within Illinois workNet, post-assessment, and certificate of completion.
 Visit the Employability Activities

 Visit the Assessment Resources

 page for specific assessment information.
-In addition to the Employability Activities Set assessments, Illinois workNet also offers free assessments such as:
+In addition to the Employability Activities Set Assessments, Illinois workNet also offers free assessments such as: